solidsystems/wp-qr-trackr/CONTRIBUTING.md

 These examples are great starting points for learning, contributing, or building your own production plugins.
 If you have an idea, open an issue or PR!

 ## Questions or Suggestions?
 Open an issue or start a discussion!
 We're happy to help and open to new ideas.

+## CI/CD Memory Limits & Composer/PHPCS Troubleshooting
+- CI/CD enforces a 2G memory limit for Composer and PHPCS to prevent out-of-memory errors.
+- Only supported PHPCS sniffs (wpcs, phpcsutils) are used; legacy sniffs have been removed.
+- For memory or VCS issues, see docs/TROUBLESHOOTING.md.